tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 In this section we present our main models - Alpha 3, Beta 2 and Beta 3.

 To learn about our other models, please see [path to archive models] and read the README file for that directory.

+The input to these models are different, but all models produce the same output:
+* A JSON file the details of all the runs (loss, accuracy, runtime, etc.)
+* A .pt file for each run with the final weights of the model at the end of such run.

 ### Alpha 3